Assault occasioning bodily harm explained

 • A workplace or social altercation becomes physical with resulting bodily harm

 When charges are laid incorrectly or evidence is misinterpreted, people sometimes face convictions that don't reflect their circumstances.
-Similarly, failing to understand the difference between minor assault and this offence can affect how you respond to police questioning or legal proceedings.
+Similarly, the difference between common assault and this offence is something people often consider in relation to how matters proceed through police questioning or legal proceedings.

 What to consider